MichalLytek/type-graphql/docs/scalars.md

 });
 ```

-However, be aware that this will work only when the TypeScript reflection mechanism can handle it.
-So your class property type must be the `class`, not an enum, union or an interface.
+However, we must be aware that this will only work when the TypeScript reflection mechanism can handle it.
+So our class property type must be a `class`, not an enum, union or interface.